jdeath/FriendshipFrame/README.md

 ```
 Per Lamp:
 Wemos D1 Mini - You can get for about $3 each on Aliexpress or Amazon.
 Real or knockoffs work.
 Can use almost any ESP board.
 WS2812 LEDs - A couple bucks each.
-I am using an 8 LED ring for each.
+I have used either an 8 LED ring or 8 LEDs cut from a strip for each.
+Should work with 12 too

 Touch Switch - Tin Foil and Resister

 For the code in the repository (can easily be changed if desired):